Rhode Island Fishing Report

 It appears our ice fishing season has come to an end in Rhode Island.
 Anglers took their last shots at pike, bass, and panfish on the ice over the weekend, and the results were good with some plump perch and a few pike caught in just 15 to 20 feet of water.
 Since then, a stretch of mild weather and rain has melted off much the ice—especially around the edges of many smaller ponds in the southern portion of the state.
 Overnight temperatures have remained mild and above freezing, which led to a rather rapid melting period.
 Meanwhile, in northern Rhode Island, the ice conditions have depleted at a slightly slower pace.
 Most of the remaining hardwater is spotty skim ice or porous “honeycombed” layers of ice which, even if there is 10 inches or more, makes it dangerous to fish through.

-The better bet for the coming week or so is to buckle up your waders and search for some open water to target largemouth bass, pickerel, pike, and perch.
+The better bet for the coming week or so is to wader up and search for some open water to target largemouth bass, pickerel, pike, and perch.
 Bass will be lethargic, but pickerel should be rather aggressive and feeding heavily prior to spawning.
 Suspending jerkbaits, jigs, and small swimbaits or chatterbaits fished low and slow are good choices for bass and will often be intercepted by pickerel.

 Take advantage of the extended daylight hours and fish during the late afternoon or early evening.
 By fishing later in the day, shallow areas have a chance to warm under the sun, and the fish—whether it be largemouth bass, pickerel, perch, or even striped bass—will be more active as a result.